Mimi-Mika/BuyYourCity/backend/readme.txt

 php artisan l5-swagger:publish-config
 to create config file.
 From that file you config some information like : Title, auth_token, security_definition, key_inject....

-php artisan l5-swagger:publish-assets
-to publish swagger-ui to your public folder

 php artisan l5-swagger:publish-views
 to publish views (resources/views/vendor/l5-swagger)